Achierius/aolc/index.md

-  ;  - ECX:  Number of bytes to set; this reg is used by LOOP ;  - R11b: Temporary storage, specifically the last byte -- BL cmp  ecx, 0           ; Pre-emptive check so we don't go through the first je   strncpy_end      ; iteration of the loop when passed 0 as a length.
+  ;  - ECX:  Number of bytes to set; this reg is used by LOOP ;  - R11b: Temporary storage, specifically the last byte -- BL cmp  ecx, 0           ; Pre-emptive check so we don't go through the first je   .end             ; iteration of the loop when passed 0 as a length.

-strncpy_loop:
+.loop:
-  mov  bl, [rdx]        ; Read byte from memory. mov  [rdi], bl        ; Write back to memory. cmp  bl, 0            ; Check if we've hit a null terminator -- if so, je   strncpy_zloop    ; write zeroes for the rest of the length. inc  rdx              ; Increment dest-string pointer. inc  rdi              ; Increment src-string pointer. loop strncpy_loop     ; Loop 'n' times, as long as we don't hit \0. jmp  strncpy_end      ; If we finish looping while still copying, no need to
+  mov  bl, [rdx]        ; Read byte from memory. mov  [rdi], bl        ; Write back to memory. cmp  bl, 0            ; Check if we've hit a null terminator -- if so, je   .zloop           ; write zeroes for the rest of the length. inc  rdx              ; Increment dest-string pointer. inc  rdi              ; Increment src-string pointer. loop .loop            ; Loop 'n' times, as long as we don't hit \0. jmp  .end             ; If we finish looping, exit function .zloop: mov  [rdi], byte 0    ; Write null terminators for the remaining length inc  rdi loop .zloop
-                        ; copy additional zeroes -- go to end.
-strncpy_zloop:
-  mov  [rdi], byte 0    ; Write null terminators for the remaining length inc  rdi loop strncpy_zloop

-strncpy_end:
+.end:
   ret                   ; Return control
 ```